CountofMonteCorso/Bamazon-Sequelize/README.md

 # Bamazon-Sequelize
 ### Assignment #13 - Bamazon-Sequelize

 "Bamazon" is a very poor man's Amazon storefront using Node.js, Sequelize and MySQL.
-The node app will display a list of available products and take customer orders from the command line.
+This app, deployed on Heroku, will display a list of available products and take customer orders from the command line.
 Once the customer selects a product and quantity, the app will display total cost for the product(s) being ordered and then update the inventory.
 Product inventory is being stored in a MySQL database called `bamazon`.

 Inside of the bamazon database there is a table called `products`, containing the following field definition...